 Do not wrap or apply bandages to the area treated with Protopic ointment unless your doctor instructs you to.

 Always follow your doctor’s instructions exactly when using Protopic.

 Side effects of Protopic may include stinging, burning, or itching.
 These symptoms may ease after a few days when your body becomes accustomed to the drug.

-In rare cases, Protopic may increase your risk of developing skin cancer.
+In rare cases, Protopic may increase your risk of developing lymphoma or skin cancer.
 The risk is increased if you apply Protopic to broken or infected skin.